Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/index.md

 )
 ```

-After enabling this function, Amplitude will track the `[Amplitude] Screen Viewed` event with the screen name property.
+After enabling this setting, Amplitude will track the `[Amplitude] Screen Viewed` event with the screen name property.
 This property value is read from the activity label, application label, and activity name successively.

 #### Tracking deep links